CALLYKID/CALLYKID.github.io/index.md

 # Welcome to My Calisthenics Site 💪

-This is my brand-new training site built with GitHub Pages!
+This is my brand-new training site bult with GitHub Pages!

 - ✅ Workouts
 - ✅ Skill progressions